sql-machine-learning/elasticdl/docs/tutorials/elasticdl_cloud.md

 ### Submit Job

-Please refer to elasticdl_local.md to build the elasticdl:ci image.
+Please refer to [elasticdl_local tutorual](./elasticdl_local.md) to build the `elasticdl:ci` image.
 The difference is that we have to push the image to Google Cloud repo.
-We authenticate to Container Registry:
+We use the following command to get the authentication:

 ```
 gcloud auth configure-docker
 ```

-Submit the training job:
+We launch a training job with 2 PS pods and 4 worker pods.
+The master pod and PS pods are set with priority, while worker pods are set with low priority.

 ```
 python -m elasticdl.python.elasticdl.client train \